cod2liv/Self-Help-Books/README.md

 5. Build a company culture that promotes autonomy: Fried and Hansson emphasize the importance of fostering an autonomous and accountable work environment.
 They encourage giving employees the freedom to make decisions, take ownership of their work, and trust them to deliver results.
 This approach can lead to increased motivation, creativity, and productivity.

-Note: These points provide a brief summary of some of the key ideas in "ReWork," but the book contains a wealth of additional insights and examples that may be valuable to readers.

 Ikigai: The Japanese Secret to a Long and Happy Life
 6 June, 2023